kevothom/kevin_registration_form/README.md

 # kevin registration form
+tkinter extension is used for the
-# This is a basic web registration form for user's information
+This is a registration GUI web form that asks for user's information.
+Once the information is inputted the "Job Well Done" is print on terminal